 The second ingredient is organic quinoa.
 Quinoa (pronounced keen-wah) is not a true cereal grain but a plant prized for its gluten-free seeds.

 Compared to most other grain-type ingredients, it is high in protein (about 12-18%), dietary fiber and other healthy nutrients.

-The third ingredient lists peas.
+The third ingredient is organic peas.
 Peas are a quality source of carbohydrates.
-Plus (like all legumes) they’re rich in natural fiber.
+And like all legumes, they’re rich in natural fiber.

-The fourth item includes whole soybeans.
+The fourth ingredient is organic soybeans.
 Even though soybeans contains over 80% protein, this ingredient would be expected to have a lower biological value than meat.

 And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this food.

 We rarely consider soy a preferred component in any dog food.

 The fifth ingredient is organic flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.